ChunshuWu/FPGA-MD/README.md

 `dump group` can be from 0 to 7, which is to configure which group of cells (4 cells for each group) would the user like to dump.
 For the demo, we recommend trying `dump group = 0` and `number of iterations = 1~10000`.

 The resulting data are dumped to `FPGA-MD/InterFPGA_MD/Notebooks/recv_local_bank_<dump group ID>_<number of iterations>.txt` and `recv_remote_bank_<dump group ID>_<number of iterations>.txt`.

+To restart, run
+`xbutil reset -d 0`
+on both nodes to reset the FPGAs.
 ## For Developers
 To compile, run
 `$FPGA-MD/InterFPGA_MD/compile.sh`